-New graduates are the key to the future of nursing, firstly as replacements for an ageing workforce, and more importantly, to ensure the survival of the nursing profession (Winfield, Melo, & Myrick, 2009).
-Fink et al. (2008) identified that graduate nurses experience role conflict and stress upon entering a highly complex and under-staffed work environment where they are expected to become competent in a very short space of time.
-Transition from an educational program into a professional practice setting involves stress, role adjustment and reality shock.
-Research revealed that the new graduate experiences fear, lack of confidence, and concerns of harming patients throughout the first year of practice (Fink et al.).
+New graduates are key to the future of nursing, firstly as replacements for an ageing workforce, and, more importantly, to ensure the survival of the nursing profession (Winfield, Melo, & Myrick, 2009).
+Fink et al. (2008) identified that graduate nurses experience role conflict and stress upon entering a highly complex and under-staffed work environment in which they are expected to become competent in a very short space of time.
+Transitioning from an educational program into a professional practice setting involves stress, role adjustment and reality shock.
+Research reveals that new graduates experience fear, lack of confidence, and concerns of harming patients throughout the first year of practice (Fink et al., 2008).
 An increase in mature-age students has also created another student group with different views.
-For example, the older graduate was more likely to leave if they were not allowed to work in their chosen ward (Beecroft et al., 2008).
-A formal mentoring program and support to integrate into the unit and team culture, in addition to the visibility and support of the nurse manager, educators, or resident facilitators were key findings in the research to retain new graduates (Fink et al.).
+For example, older graduates are more likely to leave if they are not allowed to work in their chosen ward (Beecroft et al., 2008).
+A formal mentoring program and support to integrate new nurses into the unit and team culture, in addition to visibility of and support from the nurse manager, educators, and resident facilitators, are considered key to retain new graduates (Fink et al., 2008).